 The Four Cycle Phases

-The female cycle is like nature it goes through four phases Spring, Summer, Fall, and Winter.
+The female cycle goes through four phases just like mother nature does.
+Spring, Summer, Fall, and Winter.
 The menstrual cycle is between 28-34 days long and consists of the menstrual, follicular, ovulatory, and luteal phase.

 Tracking your cycle and working with the different phases of your cycle will transform your life in a way you can't imagine.
 I can help you connect with that part of yourself to really feel empowered, confident, successful, and beautiful.